 The largest operators into Scotland include British Airways, with many daily services from London's Heathrow, Gatwick and City airports.
 It's easy to connect in London from destinations across the world.

 EasyJet has multiple daily flights to Scotland from London, regional UK airports and several European cities and beach resorts.
 Flybe also has an extensive regional network into Scotland, as well as onward connections to the Highlands and islands via Glasgow and Edinburgh.

 Jet2 has services from European coastal resorts and cities into Glasgow and Edinburgh.
 Ryanair flies into Glasgow's Prestwick from a good range of European cities.
-The holiday companies of Thomson and Thomas Cook also offer services from both ski and beach destinations across Europe.
+The holiday companies of TUI and Thomas Cook also offer services from both ski and beach destinations across Europe.